riokorb/nd00333-capstone/README.md

 We could also revisit the sampling methods and consider custom cross-validation strategies to try and mitigate the impact of imbalanced data on performance metrics.

 ## Model Deployment
-TODO: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
 For this project, the Voting Ensemble model from our AutoML experiment achieved the best accuracy and will be selected for deployment as a webservice.

 To do this, we register this best-performing model in our workspace and make use of the InferenceConfig from our score.py file for the deployment.